bridgetownrb/bridgetown/bridgetown-website/src/_docs/content/front-matter-defaults.md

 You can add `_defaults.yml` (also `.yaml` or `.json`) files anywhere in your source tree, which will then cause a "data cascade".
 In other words, any resources in that folder or in a subfolder will use the front matter data contained in the defaults file.
 Defaults files in subfolders can also potentially overwrite values contained in parent folders (hence the term "cascade").

-For example, if you want all "posts" collection resources to have the layout "post" without having to repeatedly write `layout: post` front matter, simply add `_defaults.yml` to the `src/_posts` folder:
+For example, if you want all "posts" collection resources to have the layout "post" without having to repeatedly write `layout: post` front matter, add `_defaults.yml` to the `src/_posts` folder:

 ```yaml
 layout: post